Mr Dibs: New ventures 2018–present

+Hawklords 2021-2025

-23 August 2021 - Hawklords Facebook page announced that Mr Dibs had joined the band and would be appearing on their October tour dates.
-He subsequently appeared on his first Hawklords release - Live At Kozfest 2022.
+23 August 2021 – Hawklords Facebook page announced that Mr Dibs had joined the band and would be appearing on their October tour dates.
+He subsequently appeared on his first Hawklords release – Live At Kozfest 2022.

+Mr Dibs wrote tracks and contributed vocals, bass, and audio generator to the 2023 release Space and 2024's Relativity.
+He posted on Facebook that he had left Hawklords in September 2025.